hhkit/hhkit.github.io/content/about/index.md

 Hello!
 I'm **Ivan Ho**, a first-year PhD at the **University of Cambridge** from **Singapore🇸🇬** supervised by [**Dr. Tobias Grosser**](https://grosser.science/).
 As an academic, I'm deeply passionate about computer science education and democratizing the secrets of our craft – which is why I've chosen a research specialization is in compilers and GPU optimizations.
 In 2024, I graduated with a **Master of Computing** from the **National University of Singapore**, having researched static analysis of GPU kernels under [**Dr. Chin Wei Ngan**](https://www.comp.nus.edu.sg/~chinwn/) and [**Dr. Manuel Rigger**](https://nus-test.github.io/).

-I do research in compilers targeting GPUs, optimizing your code so you can focus on solving the real problems.
-I hope to work towards an industry where engineers are empathetic rather than judgmental, where we encourage each other to learn and build tools to lift each other up.
+As an educator of computer science, I hope to work towards an industry where engineers are empathetic rather than judgmental, where we encourage each other to learn and build tools to lift each other up.
 That is to say, regardless of the prestige that my current institution may hold and bestow, I hope the following will always hold true for me:

 "*In the pursuit of great, we shouldn't fail to do good.*"
 – [Viktor, Arcane](https://www.goodreads.com/quotes/11136189-in-the-pursuit-of-great-we-failed-to-do-good)